nessmadiab/nessmadiab.github.io/index.md

 title: "Home"
 ---

-# Welcome to the Translation Technology: Approaches and Tools
+# Translation Technology: Approaches and Tools (ENG 512)

-Use the sidebar to navigate through the pages:
+Use the menu to navigate through the pages:

 - [Course Orientation](orientation.md)
 - [Course Content](content.md)